U.S. Route 250 in Ohio: New Philadelphia to Cadiz

 I-77 and US 250 travel in a southern direction until reaching New Philadelphia.
 The two highways form a bypass of the city, with the concurrency forming the west side and US 250 along forming the south side, as I-77 separates from US 250 in the southwest corner of the city.
 SR 800 joins the freeway at Broadway outside of New Philadelphia as it follows the Dennison/Uhrichsville freeway bypass of US 250.
 The two routes follow a four-lane, divided highway toward Uhrichsville, where US 250/SR 800 turns west at an interchange with US 36.
-At the end of the dual highway, SR 800 turns south toward Dennison, and US 250 turns north, following a two-lane, curvy alignment en route to Cadiz.
+At the end of the dual highway, SR 800 turns south toward Dennison, and US 250 turns northeast, initially following a two-lane, curvy alignment eastward into Harrison County toward the unincorporated community of Station 15 in Monroe Township, past the terminal intersection of SR 151, then southeast through Station 15, en route to Cadiz.

-Approximately halfway between Dennison and Cadiz, US 250 follows Tappan Lake for several miles on a series of causeways built during the construction of the lake by the Muskingum Watershed Conservancy District in the 1930s.
+Approximately one-third of the way between Station 15 and Cadiz, US 250 follows Tappan Reservoir for several miles on a series of causeways built during the construction of the lake by the Muskingum Watershed Conservancy District in the 1930s.
 This route is generally of good quality (albeit without shoulders), although ODOT is studying replacement or upgrade through its Macro-Corridors Project.
 Near Cadiz, it merges onto the Cadiz Bypass, where it runs concurrent with US 22.
 It then turns onto Lincoln Avenue and passes through the city of Cadiz.
 US 250 then turns onto Market Street and follows it south out of town.